sap-tutorials/Tutorials/tutorials/cp-integration-convert-message-structure/cp-integration-convert-message-structure.md

     ![Define MMap Str](Define MMap Str.png)

-    * Download the [source](https://sap-my.sharepoint.com/:u:/p/meghna_shishodiya/EaqbQ9t0jGFMvSzYPnowpVABk4l6mnN50prkKIAez1UMYA?e=lsrj63) and [target](https://sap-my.sharepoint.com/:u:/p/meghna_shishodiya/EVGGCzWcoqRAvq6GjPFXzhwBfMaaSSrlHsD_cr2PKwYAzg?e=KUdLr0) on your filesystem.

     * On the following screen, upload the source and target XSD into your message map:

         * Click on __Add source message__.
         * Click __Upload from File System__ in the next window.
-        * Choose the file from the desired location.
+        * Choose the file from the location where you saved the files before you started the exercise.
         * Repeat the above steps for the target message structure.

     * Finally you should get the following screen: